 Skip to contents

-Check that x is zero-length
+Check that x is a zero-length object

 Usage